aswinimahanta/Project-Svadhyaya/README.md

 * [IBM Cloud Functions](https://cloud.ibm.com/functions/) - The serverless execution
 * [IBM Cloud Foundry App](https://cloud.ibm.com/cloudfoundry/overview) - The deployment server or cluster
 * [Node js](https://cloud.ibm.com/catalog/starters/cloud-foundry?runtime=sdk-for-nodejs) - The web framework used

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [GitHub](https://github.com/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/aswinimahanta/Project-Svadhyaya).

 ## Authors